Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, to further exploit Bobby Charlton's passing ability, Man Utd brought in Dennis Law and George Best.
 They formed the legendary trio of Old Trafford.
 The United Trinity statue outside the stadium now honors the three former stars.

 Bobby Charlton won the Ballon d'Or in 1966 for helping England win their first and only World Cup.
-The 1968 European Cup victory marked 10 years since the Munich disaster.
+The 1968 European Cup triumph marked 10 years since the Munich disaster.

 Those two titles were the result of Bobby Charlton's relentless efforts.
-At the party to celebrate the Champions League championship, Bobby Charlton could not attend.
+Bobby Charlton was unable to attend the party celebrating the Champions League title.
 His wife, Norma, said that he was mentally exhausted and could not get up from the hotel bed.

 " He misses the boys who can't be here tonight ," Norma said.